varnish/Varnish-Book/varnish_book.rst

 Exercise: Use the administration interface to learn, review and set Varnish parameters
 --------------------------------------------------------------------------------------

 #.
-Use ``varnishadm`` to see the default value for the ``default_ttl`` parameter and what it does.
+Use ``varnishadm`` to see the default value of ``default_ttl`` and ``default_grace``
+#.
+Refer to `Figure 2 <#figure-2>`_ to see the object's timeline

+.. training: consider to show ``param.show``, and ``param.set``.
+This is in 5.4 "Tunable Parameters"

 ..
 TODO for the author: This exercise is too short and simple.
-Consider to remove it or elaborate it.
+Consider to remove it or elaborate more.

-Exercise: Fetch data through Varnish
+Exercise: Fetch Data Through Varnish
 ------------------------------------

 - Execute ``http -p hH http://localhost/`` on the command line
+- Pay attention to the ``Age`` response header field
-- Compare the results from multiple executions.
+- Compare and discuss the results from multiple executions

 .. container:: handout

         ``-p hH`` specifies HTTPie to print only request and response headers, but not the content.
 	The typical HTTP response is "200 OK" or "404 File not found".
-	Feel free to try removing some of the options observe the effect.
+	Feel free to try removing some of the options and observe the effect.
 	For more information about the HTTPie command, type ``man http``.

 	Testing Varnish with a web browser can be confusing, because web browsers have their own cache.